sbt/sbt-eclipse/README.rst

 sbteclipse |Build Status|
 =========================

 Plugin for `sbt`_ to create `Eclipse`_ project definitions.
 Please see the `Documentation`_ for information about installing and using sbteclipse.
-Information about mailing lists, contribution policy and license can be found below.
+Information about contribution policy and license can be found below.

 For sbt 0.13 and up